oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/infra/infra.md

     </copy>
     ```

-2. It will run a dependency check and right after ask for a compartment name.
+4. It will run a dependency check and right after ask for a compartment name.
 If you are in a trial, or brand new to Oracle Cloud, just leave it empty and type _ENTER_.
     > NOTE: If you want to deploy on a specific compartment, type the name (not the OCI ID) and the compartment will be used.

-3. Then, the script will ask for the `Riot Games API Key`.
+5. Then, the script will ask for the `Riot Games API Key`.
 Paste the API Key from the developer's Riot Games website.

-4. Finally, the script will ask for the `Data Science CPU number`. type _ENTER_ and 4 OCPUs will be selected by default.
+6. Finally, the script will ask for the `Data Science CPU number`. type _ENTER_ and 4 OCPUs will be selected by default.
 Based on your resources availability you can use other values.

-5. The script will finished.
+7. The script will finish.
     ![Cloud Shell setenv](./images/cloud-shell-setenv.png)

-6. Terraform uses a file called `terraform.tfvars` that contains the variables Terraform uses to talk to Oracle Cloud and set up your deployment the way you want it.
+8. Terraform uses a file called `terraform.tfvars` that contains the variables Terraform uses to talk to Oracle Cloud and set up your deployment the way you want it.
 You are going to use a script that will ask you for information to create the `terraform.tfvars` file for you.
 Run on Cloud Shell the following command:

     ```bash
     <copy>